Agriculture bills will boost farming, get better price for produce, says BJP chief amid protests

 Further, on a question about the minimum support price, Nadda said that it would continue to stay.

-The BJP chief also criticised Congress for opposing the agriculture reforms, saying that it was nothing but politics.
+The BJP chief also criticised the Congress for opposing the agriculture reforms, saying that it was nothing but politics.
 “The BJP is doing what the Opposition party had promised in its manifesto,” he said.

 Meanwhile, Punjab Chief Minister Captain Amarinder Singh called the Essential Commodities [Amendment] Bill a conspiracy by the Centre to destroy Punjab and its farmers.
 He said he will move the court against it, ANI reported.